Preventing Inferences through Data Dependencies on Sensitive Data: Relaxing Security Assumptions

 \eat{ \begin{theorem} Given a view $\view^*_{M}$ which is generated by $FDAM$ and has achieved full deniability such that $\vCellSet{}^H$ is the set of hidden cells and $\vCellSet{}^S$ in this view.
 Consider that views $\view_1, \ldots, \view_i, \ldots, \view_N$ generated by replacing the \nullvalue for $\vCell{}{} \in \vCellSet{guess}^* \subseteq \vCellSet{}^H$ with a value from $\vDomain{\vCell{}{}}$ such that $\view_i$ does not violate any dependencies ($\vCellSet{guess}^*$ is adversary's prior knowledge about the sensitive cells).
 The adversary does not learn any additional information about sensitive cells $\vCellSet{}^S \in \view^*$ after executing $FDAM$ on all of the above views.

 \end{theorem} }

-\reviseA{ We note that the assumption of equal likelihood of tuple containing sensitive cell can be further relaxed by adopting a probabilistic approach (motivated by OSDP) in which certain non-sensitive cells are randomly hidden to prevent adversary from inferring if it was part of a sensitive cell's cueset.
-However, such an approach will be a non-trivial extension and is an interesting future direction to explore. }
+We note that the assumption of equal likelihood of tuple containing sensitive cell can be further relaxed by adopting a probabilistic approach (motivated by OSDP \cite{kotsogiannis2020one}) in which certain non-sensitive cells are randomly hidden to prevent adversary from inferring if it was part of a sensitive cell's cueset.
+However, such an approach will be a non-trivial extension and is an interesting future direction to explore.
+In supplementary materials (App. \ref{app:adv_data_owner}), we also discuss how to relax the assumption that adversaries and data owners cannot overlap.